mobify/pikabu/README.md

 Defines the structure to use for Pikabu.
 Specifically, Pikabu tries to build its own HTML structure if passed the default options.

-**If you want to have full control over the HTML of your Pikabu, including the header, footer, and content section, set `structure: false`**.
-Setting `structure: false` will still allow the `close` event to be bound to any element that has the `pikabu__close` class, allowing you to specify the element that should trigger closing your Pikabu.
+**If you want to have full control over the HTML of your Pikabu menu, including the header, footer, and content section, set `structure: false`**.
+Setting `structure: false` will still allow the `close` event to be bound to any element that has the `pikabu__close` class, allowing you to specify the element that should trigger closing your Pikabu menu.

 If you are using `structure: false`, you will need to structure your HTML to include the following elements (*missing any elements will cause Pikabu to not function*):